aplteam/MarkAPL/Docs/MarkAPL.md

 Notes:

 * You may have more than just one word between the `[` and the `]` bracket.
-  However, any leading and trailing blanks will be removed.
+  However, any leading and trailing spaces will be removed.
-* Any leading and trailing blanks in the title will be removed.
+* Any leading and trailing spaces in the title will be removed.
 * What is within the square brackets is case sensitive.
 * You may use any Unicode characters belonging to the Unicode "letter" category plus `+-_= /&` (plus, minus, underscore, equal, space, slash and ampersand).